mszjar/mszjar/README.md

 writing, technology and entrepreneurship since
 2017.
 I had small experiences in entrepreneurship in France and Chile.
-And professional experience in Lille as a green energy engineer.
+And professional experience in France as a green energy engineer.
 In 2022, I trained as a
 Fullstack developer at Le Wagon Lille.